Anisbile/Store-frontend/README.md

 # Introduction

-This definitely not craigslist.
+This is definitely not craigslist.
 Just an application where I can showcase items I have for sale.

 # Technologies Used